25 Dangerous Myths About Your Body You Need to Stop Believing

 Correct these medical misconceptions and learn the truth about your body and your health.

-If you hear something enough, it starts to feel like a fact.
-But did you ever stop to wonder if some of the things you believe to be true about your body are actually based on data and science?
-If you do some research, you'll learn that some of those so-called "facts" are actually just myths about your body.
-And while believing some of those myths is completely harmless—like thinking that swallowed gum takes seven years to digest (it doesn't)—others can negatively affect your health and well-being.
+If you hear something enough, it starts to feel like a fact—a statement that has never rang more true than it has over the last year with the ever-evolving COVID safety guidelines rolling in on what often seemed like a never-ending basis.
+And while we don't in anyway recommend second-guessing the Centers for Disease Control and Prevention (CDC) when it comes to pandemic protocol, when it comes to other information about your health and your body, have you ever taken a second to ponder if some of the things you believe to be true are actually based on data and science?
+If you do some research, you'll learn that some of these so-called "facts" are actually just much closer to the myth end of the spectrum.
+And while many of these common misconceptions are completely harmless—like thinking that swallowed gum takes seven years to digest (it doesn't)—others can negatively affect your health and well-being without you even knowing it.
 From drinking alcohol before bed for "better sleep" to not getting the flu shot because it "gives you the flu," here are 25 dangerous myths about your body you need to stop believing.
-And for more health myths debunked, Here Are the Myths About Your Immune System You Need to Stop Believing.
+And to bring some clarity to mask misinformation, check out If You Wear Your Mask Like This, You're Not Getting "Maximal Protection".

 Drinking milk is important for strong bones.